Tuition Service Staff

 Tuition in the Centres

-It may be determined that tuition should be provided in Centre either in small groups or on a 1 to 1 basis.
+It may be determined that tuition should be provided in Centre either in small groups or on a one to one basis.

 We aim to provide a core curriculum to GCSE or other accredited qualifications and to plan for Post 16 progression.
 We support and advise students in making decisions about their future.

 We expect students attending the Centres to make the best of the opportunities offered and to be respectful and polite to all other users of the Centre.
 An induction pack which includes a Home-Centre Agreement and emergency contact form will need to be completed.